A delicious and rustic skillet Apple Pie, with a brown sugar and butter filling and decorated with pie crust leaves. Perfect for Fall or Thanksgiving!

 - In a small saucepan, melt the butter over medium heat.
 Add the flour and stir to form a paste.
 Add the water, white sugar and brown sugar and bring the mixture to a boil.
 Reduce heat to low and let simmer while you prepare your pie.

-- Meanwhile, grease skillet and place the bottom pie crust dough in, coming up the sides to the top.
+- Meanwhile, grease a cast iron skillet and place the bottom pie crust dough in, coming up the sides to the top.
 Brush bottom of dough with egg white.
 Arrange apples over the crust, cut side down and varying the direction with each one to make a nice patter.
 Place as many halves as you can fit perfectly flat.
 Cut a few in to smaller pieces to fill in any large gaps.
 Add the cinnamon and vanilla to the brown sugar/butter mixture and stir in.
 Pour the sugar and butter mixture over the apples.
 Fold any excess dough on the sides inward.

 - If making leaves, cut several leaves out of extra pie dough using a cookie cutter.
 Scatter over top here and there.
 Brush the leaves and top outside edge of the crust with the reserved egg yolk that has been lightly beaten with a splash of water.
 If desired, sprinkle with a bit of turbinado or white sugar over the dough edge/leaves.
 Place pie on a baking sheet to catch any overflow.